 - 2.2.8.
 Green waste is delivered to the Viridor Beddington facility where it is bulked and hauled off-site for treatment in the following facilities: KPS Isfield and Pease Pottage, Woodhorn Runcton and Tangmere, Tamar Beddingham and Swanley, and Birch Airfield. - 2.2.9.
 The green waste is processed in order to produce a BSI PAS100 compost product.
-Green waste tonnage data for quarter 2 by borough can be found in Appendix A table 4a. - 2.2.10.
+Green waste tonnage data for quarter 2 by borough can be found in Appendix A table 4a.
+Year to date, total Green waste tonnes collected at the kerbside and the HRRC combined has dropped in Croydon, Sutton and Merton, assumed to be a result of the dry summer. - 2.2.10.
 Food waste is delivered to either the Beddington facility or the Villiers Road Transfer Station facility.
 From both sites the food is transferred by Viridor to the Agrivert Trumps Farm Anaerobic Digestion (AD) facility located in Surrey.
 The Agrivert facility produces a BSI PAS 110 compost product.
 There are no performance issues with this element of the Contract 3 service.
 Appendix A table 4b contains further food waste information. - 2.2.11.
-Comingled recyclates handled under contract 3 are delivered to the Viridor Beddington facility and then transferred to the Viridor Materials Recycling Facility (MRF) located in Crayford.
+A large proportion of the recyclates collected at the kerbside are now process under the SLWP collections contract.
+Comingled recyclates that are still handled under contract 3 are delivered to the Viridor Beddington facility and then transferred to the Viridor Materials Recycling Facility (MRF) located in Crayford.
 Contamination remains an issue and work is on-going at each of the boroughs to manage and reduce contamination and bring the material back within the specification.
-Please refer to Appendix A table 4c. - 2.2.12.
+Please refer to Appendix A table 4c.

+2.2.12.
 The twin stream recyclates collected by RBK are delivered to the Villiers Road Waste Transfer Station under Contract 1 and transferred by Viridor to the RBK recycling material processing contract with Veolia.